antazo/ai-python/README.md

     --sdk-auth > acr-credentials.json
 ```

 This will output a JSON to the file **acr-credentials.json** with the rest of information needed for your secrets.
+To be specific, you will need this to update [AZURE_CLIENT_SECRET] and [AZURE_CREDENTIALS].

 ## Resources